top of page

 How Do the Residents Look?

-• A resident or two might notice your unfamiliar face, give you a friendly wave and say hi.
-Feel free to strike up a conversation and ask how they like living there.
+• Feel free to strike up a conversation and ask people how they like living in the community.

 Is the Community Transparent About Cost?